funvill/funvill.github.io/_posts/2010-04-26-settlers-of-catan-tips-and-tricks.md

 ---
 title: "Settlers of Catan: Tricks and Tactics"
 date: 2010-04-26 00:16:00
+categories:
-categories: Games
+- Games
 tags:
 - boardgames
 - Cards
 - catan
 - Games
 - settlers
 - TableTop
+slug: settlers-of-catan-tips-and-tricks

 ---

 Settlers of Catan is a multiplayer board game designed by Klaus Teuber.
 It was first published in 1995 in Germany by Franckh-Kosmos Verlags-Gmb H &amp; Co.
 (Kosmos), under the name Die Siedler von Catan.